Emma Bunton: Personal life

 In 1999, Bunton moved to a £1.6 million penthouse in the Mount Vernon Village, in Hampstead, London.
 In 2003, she had some problems with neighbours, who complained about her late-night parties.
-In 2006, she and Jones moved to a mansion in Barnet, London.
+In 2006, she and Jones moved to a house in Barnet, London.
 Bunton was diagnosed with endometriosis.
-She is also a godmother to Geri Halliwell's daughter, Bluebell Madonna Halliwell, born in 2006.
+She is also a godmother to Geri Halliwell's daughter.
 Bunton is a supporter of Tottenham Hotspur football club.

+Legacy

+Bunton was the inspiration for the stage name of actress Emma Stone, whose real name is Emily Stone.
+When Stone first registered for the Screen Actors Guild, the name "Emily Stone" was already taken and she eventually decided on using the name "Emma".